Skip to content

 Important

 PostgreSQL does not issue OIDC tokens.
-Clients must obtain an access token from an external identity provider such as Keycloak, Okta, or Microsoft Entra ID before connecting.
+Clients must obtain an access token from an external identity provider before connecting.